michaelh23/bms_processingclass/content/outline/index.md

 	a = 10;
 	b = 20;
 	y = a + b; // y equals 30
-	x = y - 10 * 20; // before, x equaled 5, now x equals 400
+	x = (y - 10) * 20; // before, x equaled 5, now x equals 400
 	x = x * 5; // now x = 2000

-The next two activities will touch on operator precedence though they are mostly about following the value of variables:
+The next two activities will touch on operator precedence though they are mostly about following the value of variables.
+Remember the computer will execute one line at a time.
+If variable values are changed, the computer will use the most recent value of the variable.

 ### <a href="/activities/#activity-12"><b>Complete Activity 12</b></a>